Save Big on TVs, Phones, More During the Discover Samsung Summer Event

 Take in every detail even in the darkest lit scenes with Samsung's Quantum Matrix Tech.
 The AI-based Neo Quantum Process 4K allows this Samsung 4K TV to constantly learn to improve the sound-tracking and contract capabilities.
 Currently on sale for $1,000 off, it's hard to beat this deal on Samsung's Neo QLED 4K smart TV.

 Your movies and content come to life in vivid detail like never before on the expansive 14.6"s AMOLED screen.
 Now you have the power to game or edit videos in ultra-smooth clarity, thanks to a 120Hz refresh rate.
-Get $100 instant Samsung Credit toward other offers, a free pair of Galaxy Buds Pro, a free Chromebook 4, and up to $675 enhanced trade-in credit.
+Get $100 instant Samsung Credit toward other offers, a free pair of Galaxy Buds Pro earbuds, and up to $675 enhanced trade-in credit.

+Get a free Galaxy Watch4 and $300 off instantly when your purchase the Galaxy Z Flip3 5G.

 The S22+ has a 6.6-inch screen and was released in four colors: white, pink, black and green.
 The display features a 240Hz refresh rate in gaming mode, 120Hz in regular usage.
 This model also has a larger 4,500 mAh battery, which should be enough for more than 24 hours of use.
 With $700 in enhanced trade-in credit and free memory upgrade, you can splurge on your next phone upgrade.